kaiadamian/kdamian_TOC_project01/README_kdamian.md

 Names of all team members: Kaia Damian
-Link to github repository: https://github.com/kaiadamian/kdamian_TOC_project01.git Which project options were attempted: 2-SAT DPLL Solver Approximately total time spent on project:
-The language you used, and a list of libraries you invoked.
+Link to github repository: https://github.com/kaiadamian/kdamian_TOC_project01.git Which project options were attempted: 2-SAT DPLL Solver Approximately total time spent on project: 15 hours The language you used, and a list of libraries you invoked.
 How would a TA run your program (did you provide a script to run a test case?)
 A brief description of the key data structures you used, and how the program functioned.